lizrfs/lizrfs.github.io/index.md

    * Adapting practices to meet the needs of individuals and communities
    * Incorporating consent into TO facilitation
    * Examining power dynamics in the role of the TO joker
    * Making space for infinite experiences of practice and play with special consideration of diverse physical and mental abilities and modes of engaging with the practice and world
+   *
 * __Community-Based Performance__
 * __Developing new methods of consent and collaboration in civic art that are *ethical* and *empowering*__
 * __Diversity, Equity, and Inclusion consulting that is sustainable, ethical, and effective__
    * Considering my role as a White woman in Diversity, Equity and Inclusion work
    * How and when to move beyond the interpersonal and behavioral to systemic change
+* __Explorations of how personal and social identity impact our experience of the world__
 * __The importance of *JOY* in all of the above!__
 * __Reality TV in all of its delicious awfulness__
 * __Exploring sustainable ways to stay present with my children even as I am considering all of the above...__